|Result : Searchterm 'fat sat t1' found in 0 term and 0 definition , (+ 11 Boolean results|

 T1 weighted sequences are more sensitive for lesion detection than T2 weighted sequences at 0.5 T, while higher field strengths (greater than 1.0 T), T2 weighted and spoiled gradient echo sequences are used for focal lesion detection.

 Gradient echo in phase T1 breath hold can be performed as a dynamic series with the ability to visualize the blood distribution.
 Phases of contrast enhancement include the capillary or arterial dominant phase for demonstrating hypervascular lesions, in liver imaging the portal venous phase demonstrates the maximum difference between the liver and hypovascular lesions, while the equilibrium phase demonstrates interstitial disbursement for edematous and malignant tissues.

-Out of phase gradient echo imaging for the abdomen is a lipid-type tissue sensitive sequence and is useful for the visualization of focal hepatic lesions, fatty liver, haemochromatosis, adrenal lesions and renal masses.
+Out of phase gradient echo imaging for the abdomen is a lipid-type tissue sensitive sequence and is useful for the visualization of focal hepatic lesions, fatty liver (see also Dixon), hemochromatosis, adrenal lesions and renal masses.

 The standards for abdominal MRI vary according to clinical sites based on sequence availability and MRI equipment.

-Specific abdominal imaging coils and liver-specific contrast agents targeted to the reticuloendothelial system (RES) of the liver and spleen, improve the detection and localization of lesions in the liver.
+Specific abdominal imaging coils and liver-specific contrast agents targeted to the healthy liver tissue improve the detection and localization of lesions.